eosfor/eosfor.github.io/_posts/2018-07-03-Episode1-making-powershell-module.md

 endps: '</pre></div>'
 ---

 Hello colleagues, in this post i'm going to talk about Powershell modules.
-However, i'm dont want to write about usual thing everyone knows.
-There are a lot of information about then in help files and on the Internet.
+However, I don't want to write usual things everyone knows about.
+There are a lot of information about them in the [help files](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_modules?view=powershell-6) and [on the Internet](https://kevinmarquette.github.io/2017-05-27-Powershell-module-building-basics/).
 What i'd like to talk about is why you may want to use them, and what i learned from my experience about them.

 # Two common patterns i use